The Red Devils once again failed to score in a pre-season friendly in Gothenburg as they slumped to defeat in a shoot-out with the Liga giants

 Indeed it took less than a minute for Barcelona to get sight of goal, Iniesta firing goalward but his shot was easily saved by David de Gea, returning to the United team after his Olympic efforts.

-With time running out it was a late challenge that almost gave United an undeserved lead.
+However, with time running out it was another late challenge that almost gave United an undeserved lead.
 Cristian Tello upending Nani in the penalty area, leaving the referee to point to the spot with just a minute left in the opening 45 minutes.

 First up was Nani, but after a stuttering run up his effort rebounded off the crossbar and away to safety.
 Xavi then slotted home coolly for Barcelona before Ashley Young also missed for United, leaving Gerard Pique to roll home the ball for the winning goal.